Young Street Builders

 The Problem: What problem are you helping to solve and who will benefit the most from your solution?
 How close are you to the problem and/or community impacted?

-The project tackles two interlinked issues: the lack of opportunities for young people to play, move, and socialise on their streets, and their exclusion from decisions about the outdoor environments they use every day.
+The project tackles two interlinked systems: the lack of opportunities for young people to play, move, and socialise on their streets, and their exclusion from decisions about the outdoor environments they use every day.
 Only about 20% of children meet the recommended levels of physical activity.
 Car-dominated streets limit the freedom to move and opportunities for children to "play out", despite strong evidence that street play increases activity, strengthens community ties and reduces social isolation.
 Streets are our largest public space resource, yet their potential as social, active and learning spaces remains vastly untapped.
 While local authorities are prioritising people‑friendly streets, they often are not truly child‑friendly due to limited resources and a lack of meaningful youth involvement.
 This gap is exactly where our idea sits.
 We work directly with young people who navigate these streets daily and often feel unheard in local decision‑making.
 Without opportunities to influence their environment, they also miss out on developing confidence, leadership and a sense of agency.
 A fairer society requires equipping all young people with the skills and spaces to help create it.
 The project will benefit young people at the City of London Academy Islington (CoLAI) and children across the wider St Peter’s area, where access to public space for play and socialising is limited.
 Islington is the 2nd most densely populated area in London, with the least access to green space and the 4th highest child poverty rate in the UK.
 Walk Wheel Cycle Trust is already working with Islington Council to redesign streets for people in St Peter’s Ward, and has a long‑standing partnership with CoLAI through workshops exploring healthy streets principles with pupils and designers.

 Your approach: How are you/ will you addressing the problem outlined above?
 How does your solution unlock or reimagine access to spaces for sport and physical activity?
 What role do landowners, local authorities, or other decision-making stakeholders play in your approach?
 We'd love to know about the origin of your idea, and what was your "aha" moment" that led you to take action?